 The advance from the novel and odd jobs paid the bills for another experiment.
 Mark wrote a pamphlet, New Age Politics, printed 500 copies and took them to the World Symposium on Humanity in Vancouver in 1976.
-The pamphlet sold out in four days and was featured in the Toronto Star [and reviewed in many alternative publications - ed.].
+The pamphlet sold out in four days and was featured in the Toronto Star.
 A Canadian publisher contracted for a book-length version, which was released in 1978.
 A still longer version was later issued in the U.S. by Delta/Dell.

 After President Jimmy Carter granted amnesty to American expatriates Mark spent a year giving talks and workshops on the book, then another year traveling the U.S. by Greyhound bus.
 He was determined to meet people who were working and thinking differently.
 He was laying the groundwork for the New World Alliance, a national political organization based in Washington, D.C.
 For three years he served on the staff.